666-cute-yang/infocom/README.md

 ---

 ## Datasets
-We use three datasets from **MedMNIST** for medical imaging experiments:
+We use three datasets from **MedMNIST** and two **CIFAR-datasets** for experiments:
 - **DermaMNIST**
 - **BloodMNIST**
 - **OrganAMNIST**
+- **CIFAR-10**
+- **CIFAR-100**

+### Data Partitioning
-Each dataset is distributed to clients using a **Dirichlet distribution** with α ∈ {0.1, 1, 100} to simulate different levels of heterogeneity.
+To simulate different levels of statistical heterogeneity, we partition each dataset among clients using a **Dirichlet distribution** with concentration parameter α ∈ {0.1, 1, 100}:
+- **Lower α** → stronger label imbalance (highly non-IID)
+- **Higher α** → more uniform label distribution (close to IID)

+### Synthetic Sampling Dataset
+In order to evaluate clustering performance without exposing real data:
+1. We **randomly sample** a small portion of images from each client's dataset.
+2. These sampled images are used as input to a **CycleGAN** model to generate a **privacy-preserving synthetic dataset**.
+3. This synthetic dataset preserves statistical characteristics of the original distribution while protecting client privacy.
+4. PIFCA uses this dataset to evaluate **accuracy** and **entropy** of different client-cluster combinations in early training rounds.

 ---